SixArm/sixarm_ruby_zid/README.md

   * XID has one form.
 UUID has multiple forms known as variants and versions.
   * XID mandates secure randomness.
 UUID has no mandate of secure randomness.
   * XID is entirely random.
 UUID has a non-random variant value.
   * XID is entirely lowercase.
-UUID allows uppercase or lowercase.
+UUID representation and reading allows uppercase or lowercase.
   * XID is entirely hex digits.
 UUID allows dashes to separate sequences.
   * XID is always 32 characters.
 UUID allows 32-36 characters.